 Although in this example you select all the signals, you can select a subset of signals.

 Leave the Convert signals into a scenario dataset and save to MAT-file check box enabled and click OK.

 You can visualize signals.
-In the Root Inport Mapping dialog box toolbar, click Preview Signals.
+In the Root Inport Mapper dialog box toolbar, click Signals > Preview Signals.

 The Preview tab appears.
 You can select